ddehne/ddehne-blog/about.md

 # About me

-I’m a computer programmer based in Minneapolis.
+readmeaI’m a computer programmer based in Minneapolis.
 I specialize in full-stack application development.
 I primarily have worked with Java, Javascript, Spring, HTML/CSS, and various Unit Testing frameworks.

 [Resume](assets/resume_1_pg.pdf)